On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Background

-Here $\mathcal{F}_b(\rho) $ and $\mathcal{F}_s(\sigma)$ are free energies in the bulk and surface respectively, $\eta_b (\rho) > 0$ and $\eta_{s} (\sigma) > 0$ are friction coefficients for bulk and surface diffusions, $R_t \Psi(R, R_t) \geq 0$ is the dissipation due to the bulk/surface interaction, which in general is non-quadratic in terms of $R_t$ \cite{wang2020field}.
-An energetic variational procedure leads to the force balance equations for the mechanical and chemical parts
+Here, $\mathcal{F}_b(\rho) $ and $\mathcal{F}_s(\sigma)$ are free energies in the bulk and surface respectively, $\eta_b (\rho) > 0$ and $\eta_{s} (\sigma) > 0$ are friction coefficients for bulk and surface diffusions, $\dot{R} \Gamma(R, \dot{R}) \geq 0$ is the dissipation due to the bulk/surface interaction, which in general is non-quadratic in terms of $\dot{R}$ \cite{wang2020field}.
+The variational procedures lead to the force balance equations for the mechanical and chemical parts (see \cite{wang2020field} for details)

 where $\mu_s(\sigma) - \mu_b(\rho)$ is the affinity of the bulk-surface reaction.
-Different choices of the free energy and the dissipation lead to different systems \cite{wang2022some}.
+Different choices of free energy and dissipation lead to different systems \cite{wang2022some}.